-The largest crucifix in the world - 55 feet tall and 22 feet wide - is carved from a single redwood tree and stands as the centerpiece of this Catholic shrine in the woods of northern Michigan.
+A 55-foot-tall, 22-foot-wide crucifix—at one point the largest in the world—is carved from a single redwood tree.
+It stands as the centerpiece of this Catholic shrine in the woods of northern Michigan.
 The bronze figure of Jesus Christ that is attached to the cross weighs about 14,000 pounds and is the work of famous sculptor Marshall Fredericks.

 The site was declared a national shrine by the United States Conference of Catholic Bishops in September 2006.
 While the massive cross is the main attraction, the site includes several outdoor and indoor churches, numerous smaller shrines, and a doll museum.
 More than 300,000 visitors stop at the shrine every year.

 Because parishioners living in the area had to travel long distances to get to church, Bishop Francis J. Haas of the Diocese of Grand Rapids started searching in April 1946 for land upon which he could establish a new church.
 While deliberations carried on for a couple of years, the parish met in a town hall.
 Finally, in May 1948, the parish was given the land for $1.00 and a box of candy for the secretary.

 Alden B. Dow, a student of Frank Lloyd Wright, build the first church on the site.
 Designed as a long-house style church, it was meant to look out over and highlight the wooded area that surrounded it.
 Today, this church houses the gift shop, nun doll museum, and main office for the Cross in the Woods Shrine.